awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-working.md

 # Working with maintenance windows \(console\)<a name="sysman-maintenance-working"></a>

-This section describes how to create, configure, and update, and delete maintenance windows using the AWS Systems Manager console\.
+This section describes how to create, configure, update, and delete maintenance windows using the AWS Systems Manager console\.
 This section also provides information about managing the targets and tasks of a maintenance window\.

 **Important**
 We recommend that you initially create and configure maintenance windows in a test environment\.